Zinc-30/aveqa/README.md

-# aveqa
+# AVEQA
-the reproduction code of the paper AVEQA
+the reproduction code of the paper "Learning to Extract Attribute Value from Product via Question Answering: A Multi-task Approach"